Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-It might be rare to think of cancer and control in the same sentence, but according to Naresh Gupta, M.D., an oncologist on the Baylor Regional Medical Center at Plano medical staff, we all have some control over our cancer risk.
-He offers these six steps to help reduce your cancer risk:
+It might be rare to think of cancer and control in the same sentence.
+Physicians offer these six steps to help reduce your cancer risk:

 Step 1.
 Tackle your tobacco habit.
 If you’re a tobacco user, quitting is the best thing you can do to immediately reduce your cancer risk.
 Smoking and chewing tobacco can both lead to various types of cancer including lung, esophageal and bladder cancer.